Technical analysis

 }

-If Get-MgUserAuthenticationMethod shows no MFA-capable method, the user can't satisfy the recent-MFA prerequisite that passkey registration requires.
-Issue a Temporary Access Pass:
+Layer three is MFA bootstrap.
+If Get-MgUserAuthenticationMethod shows no MFA-capable method, the user can't satisfy the recent-MFA prerequisite that passkey registration depends on.
+The fix is to issue a Temporary Access Pass:

 Connect-MgGraph -Scopes "UserAuthenticationMethod.ReadWrite.All"